 Visit Grandma, you little creep! (you-understood = subject of the verb visit)

-What’s an incomplete sentence?
+Simply put, an incomplete sentence is one that does not express a full thought (also referred to as sentence fragments which usually do not include both a subject and a verb).
 It’s the moment in the television show just before the last commercial.
 You know what I mean.
 The hero slowly edges the door open a few inches, peeks in, gasps, and . . .
 FADE TO DANCING DETERGENT BOTTLE.
 You were planning to change the channel, but instead you wait to see if the villain’s cobra is going to bite the hero’s nose.
 You haven’t gotten to the end, and you don’t know what’s happening.

 A complete sentence is the opposite of that moment in a television show.
 You have gotten to the end, and you do know what’s happening.
 In other words, a complete sentence must express a complete thought.